-Through the Hersh Foundation, Julie provided the initial funding for the Center for Depression and Clinical Care at UT Southwestern (CDCC).
+Through the her philanthropy, Julie provided the initial funding for the Center for Depression and Clinical Care at UT Southwestern (CDCC).
 Dr. Madhukar Trivedi, Director of the CDCC, focuses on early detection and measurement of depression utilizing a software assessment tool called Vital Sign 6.
 Over 60,000 patients have been screened using Vital Sign6 in 19 Primary Care offices in the Dallas area.
 In a short time since creation of the center, Trivedi and his team have developed a blood test to more scientifically administer psychiatric medication based on a biomarker indicating inflammation.

 Featured on Fox and Friends, PBS (KERA Think! with Krys Boyd), Dallas Morning News and numerous radio programs, Julie's goal is to provide a living example that mental illness is a manageable disease.
 Julie believes that mental health can be managed by using Common SENSE: Sleep, Exercise, Nutrition, Stress Management and External Support.
 She has also written a version of her Common SENSE list for College Students called, College SENSE.
 In addition, Julie’s Struck by Living blog is featured on her website as well as prior years on Psychology Today.
 Julie and her son Daniel were featured in a story for the Mental Health Channel.